Macintosh001/EECS-3311-final-project/docs/log.md

 ## Aaron
 - Modified a few files for the app to start with 0 entries in order to observe barcode creation is handled correctly

+# Thursday, February 9th

+## Jeremy
+- Added a funciton to ensure that items with a duplicate name will not be added.